marlin-codes/marlin-codes/README.md

 - AI for Drug Discovery (AI4Drug)
 - Recommender Systems

-Please feel free to contact me (menglin dot yang at outlook dot com) if you have anything to discuss.
+Please feel free to contact me (menglin.yang[@]outlook.com) if you have anything to discuss.
 👉 You can find the hyperbolic learning groups at Slack: https://join.slack.com/t/hyperboliclearning/shared_invite/zt-1qcqgtwfr-HpsRSzDhvkAEal6dOnKDvA